 Astigmatism can be corrected with glasses or contact lenses to alter the way in which light enters the eyes.

 Refractive surgery is one of the less common astigmatism correction options, however, it is a procedure that changes the shape of your eyes.
 It comes with risks associated with most surgeries.

 How can I correct short-sightedness and astigmatism?

-Toric contact lenses provide correction in a wide range of powers to address short-sightedness and long-sightedness, however also offer astigmatic correction made up of a cylindrical power and its axis.
+Toric contact lenses provide correction in a wide range of powers to address short-sightedness and long-sightedness.
+They also offer astigmatic correction made up of a cylindrical power and axis.

 Read our guide on astigmatism to find out even more about the condition and using toric contact lenses for visual correction.

 What is high myopia?